RaceStreaming – FAQ

 Why do I need a SIM card?

 The RaceStreaming.com StreamKit transfers data via the 4G/LTE network.
-You can mount an external 4G/LTE antenna on your car to improve the 4G/LTE connectivity.
-Included within the RaceStreaming StreamKit is both an external 4G/LTE and a GPS antenna used for providing movement data speed (km/h or mph).
+You can mount the included external 4G/LTE antenna on your car to improve the 4G/LTE connectivity.
+Included within the RaceStreaming StreamKit is also a GPS antenna used for providing movement data, speed (km/h or mph).
 Both antennas are connected via the standard SMA plugs on the RaceStreaming StreamKit.

 Can I get audio from the car within the stream?